Pedestrian Accident Attorney Henderson County

 When a vehicle hits someone on foot, the person walking or jogging has almost no protection.
 Broken bones, head injuries, and long hospital stays are common, and life can change in a moment.
 If you or someone you love was injured as a pedestrian in Henderson County, Hensley Cloninger & Greer, P.C. is here to guide you through what comes next.

-Our firm has represented injured people and families across North Carolina for more than three decades.
-We understand how disruptive a pedestrian collision can be, from medical appointments and missed work to calls from insurance adjusters.
-We work to shoulder the legal burden so you can focus on your health.
+Our firm has represented injured people and families across North Carolina for more than three decades, including those affected by pedestrian accidents and serious traffic collisions.
+We understand how disruptive a pedestrian collision can be, from medical appointments and missed work to calls from insurance adjusters, and we work to shoulder the legal burden so you can focus on your health.

 Why Injured Pedestrians Turn To Our Firm For Help